Choosing the Right Propeller for Your Boat

 Step 1.
 Make sure your boat is at its typical operating weight.

 Step 2.
-Find an open stretch of water and run your outboard up to WOT.
+Find an open stretch of water and run your engine up to WOT.

 Step 3.
 Trim out the motor and note the outboard's RPM.

 PRO TIP: To find the optimal trim, position the motor up until its RPM begins to increase without further increase in speed.
-Then, trim the motor back down ever so slightly.
+Then, trim the motor back down slightly.
 If the motor is running above the recommended WOT RPM window, the prop pitch is too low.
-If the motor fails to reach the recommended WOT-RPM window, the prop pitch is too high.
+However, if the motor fails to reach the recommended WOT-RPM window, the prop pitch is too high.

 Step 4.
 Continue testing propellers until you find one that enables you to run your motor at WOT within the manufacturer's recommended RPM range.

 If you want a propeller capable of fulfilling many different roles, get both a lower-pitch and a higher-pitch prop, and change them out as needed.
-After all, switching out a prop only takes a few minutes, and the change in the prop's size will adjust your boat's performance.
+After all, swapping a prop only takes a few minutes, and the change in the prop's size will adjust your boat's performance.